 The $5.00 price string gets converted to USDC units (6 decimals) automatically.
 Nice touch — you don’t think in 5_000000.

-Imagine pay-per-call APIs where every endpoint has a price tag in the middleware config.
+But what really gets me is where this pattern could go.
+Pay-per-call APIs where every endpoint has a price tag in the middleware config.
 No API key management, no rate limiting by tier, no billing system — just “this costs $0.01 per call, pay or don’t.”
 Or content gates where a blog post costs $0.10 to read — no paywall subscription, no login wall.
 The 402 code was designed for exactly this, we just never had the rails to make it work until now.

 What I’d watch out for